Caroline County, Virginia: 20th century

 While racial segregation was the law under Jim Crow, in many small communities, residents made friendships across racial lines.
 In 1958, Richard Loving and Mildred Jeter decided to marry.
 They went to Washington, D.C., but returned to their home in Central Point in this county.
 Living as a married interracial couple, they challenged state miscegenation laws.
 They were soon arrested and charged under the state's anti-miscegenation statute, the Racial Integrity Act of 1924.
 Forced to leave the state to avoid jail, they lived in Washington, D.C., for years but wanted to return home; they filed suit against the state's law.
 Their case reached the Supreme Court of the United States on appeal, which in 1967 found anti-miscegenation statutes to be unconstitutional in Loving v.
 Virginia, based on violating due process and equal rights under the law.

-At the southern edge of the county, The Meadow, a plantation originally established in 1810, became a premier facility in the 20th century for breeding, raising and training Thoroughbred race horses.
+At the southern edge of the county, The Meadow, a plantation originally established in 1810, became a premier facility in the 20th century for breeding, raising and training Thoroughbred racehorses.
 In 1972, Riva Ridge, raised and trained at The Meadow, won the Kentucky Derby and the Belmont Stakes, two of the three events of the Triple Crown.
 In 1973 Secretariat, born at The Meadow, won the Triple Crown for the Chenery family's Meadow Stable.